singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 Simply paste them into the windows where it says *enter Client ID here* and below where it says *enter Client Secret here* and you're good to go.

-#### 6: Trying Out Netlify CMS
+#### 6: Trying Out netlify CMS
 We tried testing the CMS system locally earlier in this guide and it's virtually the same using it online, you just have to change the address to **https://mysite.netlify.com/admin** (change to the URL of your site) to access the CMS system and then log in with GitHub, since we're using GitHub auth when working online.

 This screen shot depicts our CMS system with Pelican, after logging in:
 ![pelicannetlifycms.png](/uploads/pelicannetlifycms.png)

-As you can see from our little guide, with this template you can have a Pelican site up and running with Netlify CMS in no time at all.
+As you can see from our little guide, with this template you can have a Pelican site up and running with netlify CMS in no time at all.

 You can see our demo site here: [http://pelicanos.netlify.com/](http://pelicanos.netlify.com/) and the GitHub project for the demo site is [here](https://github.com/JimmiLee/Pelican), with the GitHub repo for the template can be found [here](https://github.com/netlify-templates/pelican-netlify-cms).